 Of course, the Sigiriya, The Lion Mountain or Rock Fortress, which features a huge magma plug that hardened into rock.
 It is the site of an ancient 5th century castle built by King Kasyapa.
 Aside from the palace, visitors to the rock are treated to a look at the creativity of the builders of the palace.

-Get a chance to enjoy an aerial view of the ancient Sigiriya Gardens on your Sri Lanka tour and the city from the vantage point of the terrace in the middle part of the rock.
+Get a chance to enjoy an aerial view of the ancient Sigiriya Gardens and the city from the vantage point of the terrace in the middle part of the rock.
 Get magnificent views from a higher point: the upper palace itself in the flat upper portion of the rock.
 You can also enjoy frescos that have been drawn into the rocks of the Mirror Wall, as well as read inscribed verses written by various visitors of the site although nowadays people are banned from writing on the walls.

 Being a major trading post in ancient times, the Europeans arrived during the 16th century.
 First the Portuguese, the Dutch, then the British made a colony out of the country.
 The Kingdom of Kandy managed to resist until 1815, when it fell under British hands and established the British’s rule over the island.
 Since then, Sri Lanka was a major base for the British, even serving as a military station for American and British ships and troops during World War II after which the country declared independence.